 #3 - You should get acquainted with the list of countries that have banned Facebook.

 Iran, China, and North Korea have currently blocked Facebook as well as Wikipedia, Twitter, and YouTube.
-Facebook is permanently banned in these countries:

 Both Germany and the UK heavily censor content on Facebook for national security reasons and against hate speech, defamation, and incitements to violence.
 So you’d better not promote violence in your game.
 Germany has even threatened to ban Facebook for the way they collect user data on their platform.
 Yet, Facebook has won this dispute.